-- To present a unified and complete overview of the most relevant and recently published CGD algorithms for fitting AAMs [29, 19, 38, 2, 28, 51, 49, 21].
-To this end, we classify CGD algorithms with respect to three main characteristics: i) the cost function defining the fitting problem; ii) the type of composition used; and iii) the optimization method employed to solve the non-linear optimization problem. - To review the probabilistic interpretation of AAMs and propose a novel Bayesian formulation2 of the fitting problem.
+- To present a unified and complete overview of the most relevant and recently published CGD algorithms for fitting AAMs (Matthews and Baker 2004; Gross et al. 2005; Papandreou and Maragos 2008; Amberg et al. 2009; Martins et al. 2010; Tzimiropoulos et al. 2012; Tzimiropoulos and Pantic 2013; Kossaifi et al. 2014).
+To this end, we classify CGD algorithms with respect to three main characteristics: (i) the cost function defining the fitting problem; (ii) the type of composition used; and (iii) the optimization method employed to solve the non-linear optimization problem. - To review the probabilistic interpretation of AAMs and propose a novel Bayesian formulation of the fitting problem.
 We assume a probabilistic model for appearance generation with both Gaussian noise and a Gaussian prior over a latent appearance space.
-Marginalizing out the latent appearance space, we derive a novel cost function that only depends on shape parameters and that can be interpreted as a valid and more general probabilistic formulation of the well-known project-out cost function [29].
-Our Bayesian formulation is motivated by seminal works on probabilistic component analysis and object tracking [34, 40, 46]. - To propose the use of two novel types of composition for AAMs: i) asymmetric; and ii) bidirectional.

-These types of composition have been widely used in the related field of parametric image alignment [27, 32, 5, 33] and use the gradients of both image and appearance model to derive better convergent and more robust CGD algorithms.

-- To provide valuable insights into existent strategies used to derive fast and exact simultaneous algorithms for fitting AAMs by reinterpreting them as direct applications of the Schur complement [11] and the Wiberg method [37, 45].
+Marginalizing out the latent appearance space, we derive a novel cost function that only depends on shape parameters and that can be interpreted as a valid and more general probabilistic formulation of the well-known project-out cost function (Matthews and Baker 2004).
+Our Bayesian formulation is motivated by seminal works on probabilistic component analysis and object tracking (Moghaddam and Pentland 1997; Roweis 1998; Tipping and Bishop 1999). - To propose the use of two novel types of composition for AAMs: (i) asymmetric; and (ii) bidirectional.
+These types of composition have been widely used in the related field of parametric image alignment (Malis 2004; Mégret et al. 2008; Autheserre et al. 2009; Mégret et al. 2010) and use the gradients of both image and appearance model to derive better convergent and more robust CGD algorithms. - To provide valuable insights into existent strategies used to derive fast and exact simultaneous algorithms for fitting AAMs by reinterpreting them as direct applications of the Schur complement (Boyd and Vandenberghe 2004) and the Wiberg method (Okatani and Deguchi 2006; Strelow 2012).

 The remainder of the paper is structured as follows.
 Section 2 introduces AAMs and reviews their probabilistic interpretation.
-Section 3 constitutes the main section of the paper and contains the discussion and derivations related to the cost functions 3.1; composition types 3.2; and optimization methods 3.3.
-Implementation details and experimental results are reported in Section 5.
-Finally, conclusions are drawn in Section 6.
+Section 3 constitutes the main section of the paper and contains the discussion and derivations related to the cost functions Sect.
+3.1; composition types Sect.
+3.2; and optimization methods Sect.
+3.3.
+Implementation details and experimental results are reported in Sect.
+5. Finally, conclusions are drawn in Sect.
+6.